DaveBerkeley/cordic/README.md

 The input rotation angle is simply an unsigned binary number, representing an angle from 0 ..
 360 degrees.
 This could be a timer, a counter, data from a shaft encoder etc.

 The (angle - xx) is just a mod operation, so you can simply use the top 2 bits for the quadrant and the reset of the bits are the input theta.

+The output has an additional offset added to it, as part of the x/y +/- correction.
+This allows you to add a DC offset to the signal, which can be used, for example, to convert the signed output to an unsigned output.

 ----